 The VietJet Air model

-VietJet’s flights can be almost unbelievably cheap, whether you’re flying domestically, to neighboring countries or further afield to the likes of Australia, India and Japan.
-Don’t be put off by the sometimes clunky English on VietJet’s website – it’s a major airline in the region with modern Airbus planes and I have no hesitation flying this airline.
+VietJet’s flights can be really cheap, whether you’re flying domestically, to neighboring countries or further afield to the likes of Australia, India and Japan.
+Don’t be put off by the sometimes clunky English on the website.
+It’s a major airline in the region with modern Airbus planes, and I have no hesitation flying with them.

-The way the airline experience works at the airport and onboard is very similar to other low-cost carriers in the region.
+The airline experience at the airport and onboard is similar to other low-cost carriers in the region.
 If you want a basic seat with just a personal item to take with you, you’ll get it at an incredibly low cost.
 Anything more, like baggage, meals or seat reservations, comes with an extra fee, though I still find these pretty reasonable, usually.

 Classes of travel and fares

 Deluxe fares include a checked bag up to 40 kilograms (88.2 pounds) to Australia or Kazakhstan and 20 kilograms (44.1 pounds) elsewhere.
-It also includes food and drinks if flying on Australia or Kazakhstan routes, limited seat selection and fare flexibility that eliminates a change fee, so you only pay the fare difference for your new flight.
+It also includes food and drinks on Australia or Kazakhstan routes, limited seat selection and fare flexibility that eliminates change fees (you only pay the fare difference).

-Where business class is available, a business class ticket brings everything SkyBoss does, except your carry-on limit increases to a massive 18 kilograms (39.7 pounds) and your checked bags to 60 kilograms (132.3 pounds) for Australia or Kazakhstan and 40 kilograms (88.2 pounds) elsewhere.
-Note that business class used to be referred to as SkyBoss, and you may still see this wording in some places but they are no longer the same.
+A Business ticket, available on A330 aircraft, includes everything SkyBoss does but with even more generous baggage allowances.
+Your carry-on limit increases to 18 kilograms (39.7 pounds) and your checked bags to 60 kilograms (132.3 pounds) for Australia or Kazakhstan routes and 40 kilograms (88.2 pounds) elsewhere.
+Business and SkyBoss are now distinct fare products, though you might still see some overlap in terminology.

 VietJet Air seats

-It’s no surprise that the basic seats on a low-cost carrier are tight with very little legroom – just 28 inches on most of the A320 and A321 aircraft in the fleet, including the newer A320neo and A321neo planes.
-If you’re over 5’8”, I’d recommend looking at an exit row seat for about 6 inches of legroom.
+The basic seats on most A320 and A321 aircraft in the fleet, including the newer A320neo and A321neo planes, are tight with limited legroom, as you’d expect from a low-cost carrier.
+If you’re over 5’8”, I’d recommend looking at the extra legroom seats for more space.

-Also note that there are none of the common amenities in economy that you might be used to from larger carriers.
-You won’t find charging outlets, Wi-Fi or entertainment, so bring a book or load something to watch onto your fully-charged phone or tablet.
+Also note that you won’t find common amenities like charging outlets, Wi-Fi or entertainment screens in economy.
+My advice?
+Bring a book or load something to watch onto your fully-charged phone or tablet before you board.

-I always remind anyone traveling on a VietJet A330 plane that there is an extra seat in every economy row on these aircraft compared to full-service airlines.
-That means that the seats and aisles are much narrower than you’re used to, so if you’re broad in the shoulders (or anywhere else) you might want to consider business class, which is a really good value.
+Worth noting if you’re traveling on a VietJet A330 plane: there’s an extra seat in every economy row compared to full-service airlines.
+That means the seats and aisles are narrower than you might be used to.
+If you’re broad in the shoulders (or anywhere else) you might want to consider an upgrade.

 Seat selection

-You can either let the airline pick random seats for you or pay a little extra for seat selection.
+VietJet offers several seat categories at different price points, and you can either let the airline pick random seats for you or pay a little extra for selection:

 Check-in

-Online check-in is available for most flights and opens 24 hours before departure.
+Online check-in opens 24 hours before departure for most flights.
 I always set an alarm to be one of the first passengers checking in, especially if I haven’t selected a seat yet, as this is when you can pick the best of what’s left.

 You can also check in at the airport, but be prepared to wait in line.
 If you’re planning to check in at the airport, I’d choose a fare with fast-track priority line access.
-At many airports, you can pay your way into VietJet’s third-party partner lounge.
-They typically offer snacks and drinks at the very least, often including alcohol.
+At many airports, you can also pay your way into VietJet’s third-party partner lounge, which typically offers snacks and drinks.

 Connecting flights on VietJet Air